EddyMcNut/uc-intg-onkyo-avr/README.md

 ## Cheats

-- In the new Activity, `User interface`, add `Media Widget` and select your AVR: it will for now just show some basic info, I did that to be able to right away see a change done directly on the AVR, like changing volume, back on the remote without checking logs.
-So this is temporary for checking the 2-way communication.
+- In the new Activity, `User interface`, add `Media Widget` and select your AVR: it will for now just show some basic info, this is temporary for checking the 2-way communication.
+If you change the volume directly on your AVR, the Remote shoulds still show you the new value.
 - In the new Activity, `User interface`, add `Text Button` and select `Input source`, because there is a text field where you can type anything, we can give all kinds of commands, like presets or input sources:

   ![](./screenshots/input-selectorFM.png)